Day in History: Birth of James I and VI of England and Scotland

 King James reigned is the longest in the history of sovereign Kingdom of Scotland; he ascended to the Throne on 24 July 1567 and reigned until 27 March 1625 – for a total of 57 years, 246 days.
 His reign in England started much later, on 4 March 1603; nevertheless, it amounted to a respectable 22 years and 3 days.Filed under British Royals, Historical Royals

-Tagged Biography, Elizabeth I, England, James VI and I, Scotland, Union of Crowns.
+Tagged Biography, Elizabeth I of England, England, James VI and I of England and Scotland, Scotland, Union of Crowns.